 “If you’re in a vicious cycle of ‘spend, pay back, repeat’ to a point where it’s out of control or you have too many cards to manage, that’s when it might be better to take a couple of steps backward credit-wise and close some of your cards,” says Murphy.
 Keep just one or two for emergencies, choosing the ones you’ve had the longest, and/or those with the better interest rate, he adds.

-5. When your marriage could be on
+5. When your marriage could be on the rocks

 When divorce happens, more attention may be given to which spouse gets what asset, but equally important is how debt is divided.
 One of the biggest causes of post-breakup strife is the failure of one party to pay off debt as directed by the divorce decree, so the less of it there is to divide, the better.
 “It’s good practice to get joint cards paid down and cleaned up, and if possible, sign up for individual credit if divorce is imminent,” Chaplin says.